SomberDwarf/node_remove/README.md

 # node_remove

-This scans the sub xml for wire nodes and removes all intermediate nodes, leaving on the the origina and termination coordinates.
+This scans the sub xml for wire nodes and removes all intermediate nodes, leaving only the the origin and termination coordinates.

 ## Description